-- A. The Principal of each school shall establish a committee or designate at least one existing committee ("Committee") in the school to be responsible for developing and fostering a safe school climate and addressing issues relating to bullying in the school.
-Such committee shall include: - (1) at least one parent/guardian of a student enrolled in the school, as appointed by the school principal; - (2) school personnel, including, but not limited to, at least one teacher selected by the exclusive bargaining representative for certified employees; - (3) medical and mental health personnel assigned to such school; and
+- A. The Principal of each school or responsible administrator shall establish a committee or designate at least one existing committee ("Committee") in the school or program to be responsible for developing and fostering a safe school climate and addressing issues relating to bullying in the school or program.
+Such committee shall include: - (1) at least one parent/guardian of a student enrolled in the school or program, as appointed by the school principal or responsible administrator; - (2) school personnel, including, but not limited to, at least one teacher selected by the exclusive bargaining representative for certified employees; - (3) medical and mental health personnel assigned to such school or program; and - (4) in the case of a committee for a high school, at least one student enrolled at such high school who is selected by the students of such school in a manner determined by the school principal or responsible administrator.